-This is a classical change of viewpoint for the study of (stochastic) PDEs (see \cite{daprato-zab}), which allows to resort to the regularizing properties of the semigroup.
-Note however that owing to the regularity assumptions on $f$, it will be retrospectively possible to make a link between the mild and strong interpretations of the equation (see Remark \ref{rk:discuss-sol}).
+This is a standard change of perspective for the study of (stochastic) PDEs (see \cite{daprato-zab}), which allows to use the regularizing properties of the semigroup.
+In retrospect, owing to the regularity assumptions on $f$, it will however be possible to make a link between the mild and strong interpretations of the equation, see Remark \ref{rk:discuss-sol}.

 \

 \textbf{Application:} Properties (A1)-(A2) are satisfied by any elliptic operator on $L^p((0,1)^n)$ that can be written as